action #106452

 Wondering if we could create instances in each cloud provider account and register them as openQA workers.
 We could leverage the cloud providers RBAC systems to assign our worker the ability to upload images/create instances.
 For example, in the case of AWS we could create an IAM role that has the requisite permissions and assign it to the worker instance.
 This would eliminate the need to expose the credentials, however this would increase the cloud spend in those accounts.

-Updated by jlausuch about 2 years ago
+Updated by jlausuch over 2 years ago

-• Tags deleted (qac)
+- Tags deleted (

 I would say, someone (the community) should come up with a proper planning for this, including budget plan.